 Scalable, Updating Return of Genetic Test Results from 2018 Forward

-In this webinar, Matloff outlines the ethical principles that must be considered in returning understandable, usable and current genetic information.
-She also discusses how to make people stewards of their genetic data, provide them with research opportunities, and offer them the ability to provide outcome data and share their genetic data in public databases.
+In this webinar, Matloff outlines the ethical principles that must be considered in returning understandable, usable, and current genetic information.
+She also discusses how to make people stewards of their genetic data by providing them with research opportunities, offering them the ability to provide outcome data, and sharing their genetic data in public databases.
 She describes how research participants in clinical trials and large-scale genomic studies worldwide, and the 12 million consumers who have had consumer testing, fit into this equation.

 Elisha Cooke-Moore’s Tragic Story

-- Lynch Syndrome is an hereditary cancer syndrome that increases a patient’s risk for colon, uterine, ovarian and other types of cancer.
+- Lynch syndrome is a hereditary cancer syndrome that increases a person’s risk for colon, uterine, ovarian, and other types of cancer

-- She was not offered genetic counseling.
-There are no genetic counselors in her area of Oregon; however, genetic counselors are available through phone or video meetings.
+- She was not offered genetic counseling; no genetic counselors in her area of Oregon; however, genetic counselors are available through phone or video meetings

 - All pregnant women